Ning Jing

-Ning Jing (宁静; born April 27, 1972) is a Chinese actress and singer.
+Ning Jing (宁静) is a Chinese actress and singer.
 She is best known for playing Mi Lan in In the Heat of the Sun (1994), Danzhu in Red River Valley (1997), Angel in Lover's Grief over the Yellow River (1999) and Empress Dowager Xiaozhuang in the television series Xiaozhuang Epic (2003).
 Ning has received various accolades, including a Silver Shell for Best Actress, a Golden Rooster Award from two nominations, two Hundred Flowers Awards, and has been nominated for one Golden Horse Award.

 Early life

 Ning Jing was born in Guiyang, Guizhou.
 Her mother is Nakhi, and her father is Han.
 She has a younger brother, Shun Wenqi, who is a rock musician.

 Personal life

 In 1996, while shooting Red River Valley, Ning fell in love with Paul Kersey, an American actor who also starred in the film.
 They eventually married and had a child.
 In 2011, Ning stated that due to cultural differences, they divorced.